 Inspect, upon request and before administration or use - Protected information surveys of students; Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and Instructional material used as part of the educational curriculum.
-These rights transfer to from the parents to a student who is 18 years old or an emancipated minor under Pennsylvania law.
+These rights transfer from the parents to a student who is 18 years old or an emancipated minor under Pennsylvania law.
 The Oxford Area School District has developed and adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The District will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes.
 The District will also directly notify, such as through U.S. Mail or email, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his or her child out of participation of the specific activity or survey.

 The District will make this notification to parents at the beginning of the school year if the District has identified the specific or approximate dates of the activities or surveys at that time.
 For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
-Parents will also be provided an opportunity to review any pertinent surveys.
-Following is a list of the specific activities and surveys covered under this requirement: Collection, disclosure or use of personal information for marketing, sales or other distribution.
-Administration of any protected information or screening as described above.
+Parents will also be provided with an opportunity to review any pertinent surveys.
+Following is a list of the specific activities and surveys covered under this requirement: Collection, disclosure, or use of personal information for marketing, sales, or other distribution.
+Administration of any protected information survey not funded in whole or in part by U. S. Department of Education.
+Any non-emergency, invasive physical examination or screening as described above.
 Parents who believe their rights have been violated may file a complaint with: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W.
 Washington, D.C.
 20202-5901